Blue Dogs, Blue Notes, and Bluegrass

 Bascom Lamar Lunsford

 Tomi Lunford’s great-uncle, Bascom Lamar Lunsford, was a classic country gentleman-scholar.
-He was born in Mars Hill, NC in 1882, and spent much of his life in the town Leicester, NC (pronounced “Lester”), which is now a suburb of Asheville.
-He was a teacher and a lawyer, but his passion was preserving and promoting the folk traditions of Southern Appalachia… So much so, that the floor of his home was custom-built reportedly, “so you could have a clogging team in the living room.”
+He was born in Mars Hill, NC in 1882, and spent much of his life in the town Leicester, NC (pronounced “Lester”), now a suburb of Asheville.
+He was a teacher and a lawyer, but his passion was preserving and promoting the folk traditions of Southern Appalachia.
+So much so, the floor of his home was custom-built, “so you could have a clogging team in the living room.”

 Lunsford founded the 1927 Mountain Dance and Folk Festival in Asheville, NC, which provided a prototype for the 1st National Folk Festival in 1936.
-The Mountain Dance Fest recently celebrated its 90th anniversary.
+The Mountain Dance Fest celebrated its 90th anniversary in 2017.

 Though he’d been collecting folk songs for decades, in 1928 Lunsford made a commercial recording of “Jesse James” and “I Wish I Was a Mole in the Ground” for Brunswick Records.
-In 1952, the latter number appeared on Harry Smith’s seminal “Anthology of American Folk Music,” an album that’s been cited as a major influence by 1960s folk revivalists such as Jerry Garcia and Jim Kweskin.
+In 1952, the latter number appeared on Harry Smith’s seminal “Anthology of American Folk Music.”
+That album has been cited as a major influence by 1960s folk revivalists such as Jerry Garcia and Jim Kweskin.

 Tomi Lunsford’s jazz-inflected approach to country music seems novel in modern-day Nashville.
 But throughout the 20th Century, country and bluegrass musicians across the country have had periodic love affairs with jazz.